v2sCollections/City-of-Dreams/README.md

 - Breast Jiggle Physics.
 - Diffrent types of Pubic Hair.
 - Underwear is removed in all situations where your character is nude.
-- Joytoy was replaced in Jig Jig Street.
 - Vshojo Advertisements.
 - 50+ Adult toys added to the game.
 - Ads in Night City are now uncensored.